Kay Allen

 Vocalist Kay Allen sang with a variety of orchestras during the 1940s but never found major success until she changed her stage name to Cathy Allen and joined Louis Prima’s band in 1946.
 After the birth of her first child in 1948, she settled in her hometown of Philadelphia and worked locally through the mid-1950s before retiring from show business and moving to Florida with her husband in 1962.

 By January 1945, and likely as early as October or November 1944, Allen had joined Jerry Wald’s band, remaining with the clarinet player through early 1946 and recording several songs with the group.
 While with Wald’s orchestra, she fell in love with fellow singer Dick Merrick, and the two became engaged in November 1945.
-They married in late 1946.[1]
+They married in December 1946.[1]
 Both she and Merrick had left Wald by March of that year.
 Allen joined Claude Thornhill’s new group that month but left before it debuted in late May.
 In August, she became singer for Randy Brooks, where she stayed through at least October.

 After leaving Prima, Allen settled back in Philadelphia with her husband, where she began to sing in local nightclubs and appear on local television, having a regular spot on WPTZ’s The Girl Next Door.
 She and Merrick recorded together on the Admiral label in 1949.